mordechaitenzer/port-youtube-catalog/README.md

 | Silver | Optimal Experience | Duration ≤ 360 seconds (under 6 minutes)             | Targets the “sweet spot” for viewer retention  |
 | Gold   | Top Audience Picks | Views > 1M AND Likes ≥ 20K                           | Identifies high-impact, widely adopted content |

+**Create the Scorecard in Port**

+1. Log in to **Port**.
+2. Navigate to **Builder → Scorecards**.
+3. Click **+ Scorecard**.
+4. Choose the target blueprint:`YouTube Video`.
+5. Name the scorecard (e.g., The Playlist Pulse).
+6. Add rules according to the maturity model above.
+7. Save the scorecard.

+You are now evaluating the actual video entities stored in your catalog.

 **Define the Scorecard Rules**

 After creating the scorecard, you configure its rules inside Scorecard Rules.
+We chose to define the Bronze, Silver, and Gold rules using property-based conditions.

 ![Scorecard Rules](assets/scorecard-rules.png)